Skip to content

 This is a mix of requirements for disclosure, some mandatory every year and some only when needed, including:

-• At least 30 days prior to distributing the Annual Budget Report, your HOA must send a notification requesting updated contact information from association members.
+• At least 30 days prior to distributing the Annual Budget Report, your HOA must notify its members they must send the HOA their contact information.

 • Within 120 days of the close of the fiscal year, your HOA must distribute a review of the HOA’s financial statement prepared according to Generally Accepted Accounting Principles (GAAP) by a certified public accountant.

-• Statements of information that must be filed with the Secretary of State.
+• Statements of information that must be filed with Secretary of State.

 • Such “as needed” information as: